 In disposing of assets or businesses, we have historically provided representations, warranties and indemnities to cover various risks and liabilities, including unknown damage to the assets, environmental risks involved in the sale of real estate, liability to investigate and remediate environmental contamination at waste disposal sites and manufacturing facilities, and unidentified tax liabilities related to periods prior to disposition.
-We assess the probability of potential liabilities related to such representations, warranties and indemnities and adjust potential liabilities as a result of changes in facts and circumstances.
-We believe, given the information currently available, that their ultimate resolution will not have a material adverse effect on our financial condition, results of operations and cash flows.
+The Company assesses the probability of potential liabilities related to such representations, warranties and indemnities and adjusts potential liabilities as a result of changes in facts and circumstances.
+The Company has no reason to believe that these uncertainties would have a material adverse effect on its financial condition, results of operations and cash flows.

 In connection with the sale of the Specialty Chemicals business (formerly known as Mallinckrodt Baker) in fiscal 2010, we agreed to indemnify the purchaser with respect to various matters, including certain environmental, health, safety, tax and other matters.
 The indemnification obligations relating to certain environmental, health and safety matters have a term of 17 years from the sale, while some of the other indemnification obligations have an indefinite term.
-The amount of the liability relating to all of these indemnification obligations included in other liabilities on our unaudited condensed consolidated balance sheet as of December 27, 2013 was \$16.8 million, of which \$13.9 million related to environmental, health and safety matters.
-The value of the environmental, health and safety indemnity was measured based on the probability-weighted present value of the costs expected to be incurred to address environmental, health and safety claims made under the indemnity.
-The aggregate fair value of these indemnification obligations did not differ significantly from their aggregate carrying value at December 27, 2013.
-As of December 27, 2013, the maximum future payments we could be required to make under these indemnification obligations was \$71.4 million.
-We were required to pay \$30.0 million into an escrow account as collateral to the purchaser, of which \$19.4 million remained in other assets on our unaudited condensed consolidated balance sheet at December 27, 2013.
+The amount of the liability relating to all of these indemnification obligations included in other liabilities on our consolidated balance sheet at September 27, 2013 was \$20.1 million, of which \$17.2 million related to environmental, health and safety matters.
+The value of the environmental, health and safety claims made under the indemnity.
+The aggregate fair value of these indemnification obligations did not differ significantly from their aggregate carrying value at September 27, 2013.
+As of September 27, 2013, the maximum future payments we could be required to make under these indemnification obligations was \$75.5 million.
+We were required to pay \$30.0 million into an escrow account as collateral to the purchaser, of which \$23.5 million remained in other assets on the consolidated balance sheet at September 27, 2013.

-We have recorded liabilities for known indemnification obligations included as part of environmental liabilities, which are discussed in Note 18 of the notes to our annual consolidated and combined financial statements included elsewhere in this prospectus.
+We have recorded liabilities for known indemnification obligations included as part of environmental liabilities, which are discussed in Note 18 of the notes to our consolidated and combined financial statements included elsewhere in this prospectus.
 In addition, we are liable for product performance; however, in the opinion of management, such obligations will not have a material adverse effect on our financial condition, results of operations and cash flows.